By Brian Knight

 Cracks in poured concrete floors and foundation walls allow water to leak into basements and cause damage.
 With WEST SYSTEM® epoxy, you can, in many instances, fill the cracks from the inside and stop the water penetration without digging up your yard.
 WEST SYSTEM epoxy’s adhesion to concrete is excellent.
 It is very resistant to moisture penetration, and the tensile and compressive strength of the epoxy (about 8500 psi and 10,000 psi respectively) easily exceeds that of concrete.
 The following process is one method of epoxy injection that effectively seals cracks without requiring excavation outside the walls.
 The actual filling process takes some time, so use a slow hardener if the temperature is above 60°F.

 The process involves cleaning the loose concrete and dirt from the crack and installing some tubes through which you can inject the epoxy deep into the crack.
-You also need to fill over the top of the crack to keep the epoxy from flowing out of the crack during injection.
+You also need to fill over the top of the crack to keep the epoxy from flowing out of the crack during the injections.

 Although WEST SYSTEM epoxy will bond to damp concrete, the best adhesion is obtained when the concrete is dry.
 Under no circumstances should water be flowing through the crack.
 If water is flowing, either wait for the dry season (if there is one in your location) or use a different method to seal the crack.